Vector-relation configurations and plabic graphs: Introduction

-The significance of positroids lies in their use in the study, initiated by Postnikov \cite{Pos06}, of the totally nonnegative Grassmannian.
-Let $A \in Gr(k,n)$ viewed as a $k\times n$ matrix and let $\Delta_J(A)$ denote the Pl\"ucker coordinate of $A$ given by the maximal minor of $A$ using column set $J$.
-Positroids $\mathcal{M}$ as constructed above are characterized by the property that there exists $A$ such that $\Delta_J(A) \geq 0$ for all $J$, i.e. $A$ is \emph{totally nonnegative}, and $\Delta_J(A) > 0$ precisely for $J \in \mathcal{M}$.
-The set of such $A$ is a topological cell and can be parametrized by a function on edge weights of $G$ called the boundary measurement map.

-As mentioned previously, there is a correspondence between edge weightings of a graph and certain vector-relation configurations thereon.
-We will show (Proposition \ref{prop:plabicSigns}) that the boundary measurement map translates simply to restriction of a configuration to the boundary.
-More precisely, the point of the Grassmannian associated to a vector-relation configuration $(\v, \Rvec)$ is $A = [v_1 \cdots v_n]$ (recall $V = \mathbb{C}^k$ so each boundary vector $v_i$ has $k$ entries).
-We allow complex, and in some cases zero, edge weights.
-As such the space of potential outputs is the full \emph{positroid variety} $\Pi_{\mathcal{M}}$ defined in the Grassmannian by the equations $\Delta_J = 0$ for all $J \notin \mathcal{M}$.
+To state this result more precisely and give relevant context, we recall that each plabic graph gives rise to a combinatorial object called a positroid and a geometric object called a positroid variety.
+Let $G$ be a plabic graph.
+We will let $\mathcal{M}$ denote the associated positroid and $\Pi_{\mathcal{M}}$ the associated positroid variety.
+A fundamental object in this area is the boundary measurement map which takes as input an edge-weighting of $G$ and outputs a point of $\Pi_{\mathcal{M}}$.

-\begin{theorem} Fix a plabic graph $G$ with all the preceding conventions and notation. \begin{enumerate} \item If $(\v, \Rvec)$ is a vector-relation configuration on $G$ then $A = [v_1 \cdots v_n]$ lies in the Positroid variety $\Pi_{\mathcal{M}}$. \item Suppose $G$ is reduced.
-For generic $A \in \Pi_{\mathcal{M}}$, the columns $v_1,\ldots, v_n$ of $A$ can be extended to a vector-relation configuration on $G$ that is unique up to gauge at internal vertices.
+\begin{theorem} Fix a plabic graph $G$. \begin{enumerate} \item Given a vector-relation configuration on $G$, the matrix $A = [v_1 \cdots v_n]$ whose columns are the boundary vectors of the configuration lies in the positroid variety $\Pi_{\mathcal{M}}$. \item Suppose $G$ is reduced.
+There is a dense subset $T_G \subseteq \Pi_{\mathcal{M}}$ such that for $A \in T_G$, the columns $v_1,\ldots, v_n$ of $A$ can be extended to a vector-relation configuration on $G$ that is unique up to gauge at internal vertices.
 In particular, each internal vector is determined up to scale. \end{enumerate} \end{theorem}

-We delay the definition of reducedness for plabic graphs to Section \ref{sec:background}, which also contains background on various aspects of positroid theory.
-Also, note that in examples such as the following we allow boundary vertices to have degree greater than $1$.
+The definition of a vector-relation configuration on a plabic graph is given in Definition~\ref{def:vr-plabic}.
+We review the definition of reducedness for plabic graphs in Section \ref{sec:background}, which contains background on various aspects of positroid theory.
+Also, note that we mostly assume boundary vertices in plabic graphs have degree $1$, but in certain examples such as the following it is convenient to allow larger degree.
 Our main results can be generalized to this situation, but it makes some definitions and arguments more cumbersome.